verhovsky/calgary_osm_import/buildings/README.md

 - do not line up with the house outline, generally closer to the street than the house
 - duplexes will have two address points for the same building outline
 - appartment buildings/townhouses (and maybe some regular houses) usually have wrong "house" numbers that don't correspond to the actual house number, would require surveying to verify
+- parks (and sometimes even roads, railways and parking spaces) have addresses, these need to be removed